Ottoman expedition to Messina: Battle

-In order to dispose of Azan Bey, Osuna called Alonso Pimentel, the son of Juan Alonso Pimentel de Herrera and lieutenant in Naples with experience under Álvaro de Bazán y Benavides, and placed him in a squad of galleys of Sicily captined by Gonzalo de Cárdenas, also including some volunteers from the Sicilian nobility.
+In order to dispose of Azan Bey, Osuna called Alonso Pimentel, the son of Juan Alonso Pimentel de Herrera and lieutenant in Naples with experience under Álvaro de Bazán y Benavides, and placed him in a squad of galleys of Sicily captained by Gonzalo de Cárdenas, also including some volunteers from the Sicilian nobility.
 Pimentel and Cárdenas found Azan's fleet in the mouth of the rivers of Squillace, in Calabria.
 The Ottomans escaped, but the Spanish and Italians captured two of their galleys and three galiots, along with a Genoese ship the Turks had previously captured.
 They acquired 20,000 gold sequins and 300 prisoners.
 Some Ottomans were left behind in land, but were hunted down by the Spanish Marine Infantry and the local Neapolitan cavalry.

 Aftermath

 Still lacking slaves for the captured galleys, Osuna found them with a novel method.
 He called to his palace all the paupers in Sicily, and after paying alms to the children, the women and the elderly, he announced he would increase his payment to all men who could long-jump a wooden bar, the higher the better.
 Those who beat the test, instead of being paid, were immediately arrested for vagrancy and thrown to galleys, with Osuna chastising them for living off charity despite having proved to be physically fit to work.
 Shortly after, Ottavio d'Aragona arrived to Messina from the Battle of Cape Corvo.